watercpp/water/README.md

 Portable thread, mutex, condition variable, read write lock, semaphore, barrier and call once.
 An unusual feature is statistics for mutexes, read write locks, semaphores and barriers.
 You can use it to see how frequently threads block on a particular mutex, to find concurrency bottlenecks.
 Namespace in `water/threads`.

-### water::logs::buffer
+### water::logs

-Concurrent logging class.
+Concurrent logging classes.
 Use this with water::str for a highly concurrent alternative to std::cout.
 Multiple threads write text to the logging-buffer with minimal synchronization.
 Implemented using a lock free queue and mostly lock free memory allocator to prevent threads from blocking.
-Namespace in `water/logs`, buffer in `water/logs/buffer.hpp`.
+Namespace in `water/logs`.

 ### water::fixed::memory_atomic